vishesharma20/logic-practice/README.md

 - Basic DSA implementations

 ## Note
-These are practice programs, so the code may be simple, experimental, or written in different styles while learning.
+These are practice programs, so the code may be simple, experimental, or written in different styles or ways while learning.